James Waite (footballer, born 1999): Newport County

 On 12 January 2022, Waite joined EFL League Two side Newport County on an eighteen-month contract, a move that saw him link up with his former Cardiff City youth coach James Rowberry.
 He made his debut for Newport on 15 January 2022 in the 4-0 League Two win against Harrogate Town as a second-half substitute.
 Waite scored his first goal for Newport on 5 March 2022 in the 1-0 League Two win against Bristol Rovers.
 In June 2023 Waite's Newport contract was extended by a further year to the end of the 2023-24 season.

 On 8 May 2024, the club announced he would be leaving in the summer when his contract expired.

 Weston-super-Mare

 On 8 June 2024, Waite returned to National League South side Weston-super-Mare on a permanent contract.

+Eastleigh

 In November 2025, Waite joined National League club Eastleigh on loan until January 2026, reuniting with former Weston-super-Mare manager Scott Bartlett.
+Following the conclusion of this loan, he joined the club permanently on a deal until the end of the season.

+Gloucester City

+On 26 March 2026, Waite joined Southern League Premier Division South club Gloucester City on a contract until the end of the 2026–27 season.